 On December 5th, Indiana University's Security & Privacy in Informatics, Computing, and Engineering (SPICE) center hosted Assistant Professor Laura Brandimarte as a SPICE Colloquium speaker.
-Delivering her talk entitled Does Government Surveillance Give Twitter the Chills?, Brandimarte’s research focuses on the areas of privacy interested in user behaviors and how decisions are made in our use.
-Her talk asked the specific question of whether information learned from Edward Snowden’s released about NSA surveillance caused a change in users’ decisions related to how much of their private information they would share on Twitter.
+Her talk was entitled Does Government Surveillance Give Twitter the Chills?
+Brandimarte’s research focuses on the areas of privacy, user behaviors, and how privacy decisions are made.
+Her talk asked the specific question of whether information learned from Edward Snowden’s revelations about NSA surveillance caused a change in users’ decisions related to information sharing on Twitter.
 The results of her research can be seen in her presentation below.

-Brandimarte currently faculty at the University of Arizona’s Eller College of Management after earning her PhD in Public Policy at Carnegie Mellon University.
-She is also a graduate of the University of Rome, Sapienza, where she did her undergraduate studies and the London School of Economics where she earned her Master of Science in Economics,
+Brandimarte is currently faculty at the University of Arizona’s Eller College of Management.
+She earned her PhD in Public Policy at Carnegie Mellon University.
+She is also a graduate of the University of Rome, Sapienza, where she did her undergraduate studies and the London School of Economics where she earned her Master of Science in Economics.

 Her full cv can be found here.